Cycle race marshal: 'How did car miss?'

 Mr Sullivan, 35, said: "I am still thinking how close it was, but luckily I do not have a scratch."

-After the near-miss he composed himself and took his place again as the rest of the riders went through.

-"I knew the riders were coming and I had a job to do", he said.
+After the near-miss he composed himself and took his place again because he "knew the riders were coming and I had a job to do".

+He said: "But I do want it investigated, I don't want something like this to ever happen again and it to lead to someone getting killed."

 A spokesperson for Welcome to Yorkshire - one of the organisers of the race - said it had "launched an immediate investigation to determine the facts of exactly what happened".

 Mr Sullivan revealed his mother was watching the race further down the road and saw the crash.
 She only realised he was unhurt when he took his place again.

-"It felt like it was in slow motion and it was sheer luck the car missed", he said.
+"It felt like it was in slow motion and it was sheer luck the car missed," he said.

-Mr Phillips said he had watched back the video of his near-miss.

-He said he had worried about the driver of the car.
+Mr Sullivan said he had watched a video of his near-miss and worried about the driver of the car.

-The Luxembourg-based Astana team said it was "deeply sorry".
+The Luxembourg-based Astana team said it was "deeply sorry" and has telephoned Mr Sullivan.

 More than two million spectators watched the 2018 Tour de Yorkshire.